motdotla/dotenv/README.md

 ### Why am I getting the error `Module not found: Error: Can't resolve 'crypto|fs|os|path'`?

 You are using dotenv on the front-end.
 Webpack < 5 used to include polyfills for core Node.js modules like `crypto`, `fs`, `os`, and `path`.
-So today, you need to install and configure a polyfill for it.
+It doesn't any longer, so these days you need to install and configure a polyfill for it.

 ```bash
 npm install crypto-browserify